-There are various types of pets which can invade our homes.
+There are various types of pets that can invade our homes.
 Some prime examples are rats and mice.
 Collectively known as rodents,

 they are destructive, dangerous and notoriously difficult to control.
 Their biological makeup and instinctive habits make these rodents fairly challenging to eliminate on your own.
 Therefore, if you suspect that you could be having a rodent infestation in your house, you should call a professional exterminator to come over and get rid of these pests for you.
 Many people who have rats or mice in their homes wondering if they can get fleas from pests like rats and mice and should they call professional flea control?
 Here is an answer for them.

-Rodents and fleas come hand in hand so a rodent extermination will likely need to be two-fold on account of the fleas that are infesting the home.
+Rodents and fleas come hand in hand so rodent extermination will likely need to be two-fold on account of the fleas that are infesting the home.
 Fleas are much smaller and will prove more difficult to exterminate.
 Hire a licensed exterminator in Toronto to handle your flea problem permanently.

 Do mice carry fleas?